Last updated on January 21st, 2019

 Registering a Class 12 Trademark

-Are you starting a new business?
-Remember to register your intellectual properties associated with this business as a trademark.
-If it’s a distinctive name, slogan, symbol, service, good, or product, then it can be registered as a trademark.
+If you’re starting a small business, you should remember to register your intellectual properties associated with this business as a trademark.
+You can register any distinctive name, slogan, symbol, service, good, or product as a trademark.

 By registering a trademark, you are legally preventing other businesses from imitating your brand.
 However, trademarks only apply to intellectual properties within the same class.
-Therefore, two companies with the same name can exist, as long as they aren’t registered within the same trademark class.
+For this reason, two companies with the same name can exist, as long as they aren’t registered within the same trademark class.

 What is a Class 12 Trademark?